sdp1497-cpu/StreamLit-AutoML/README.md

 - `matplotlib`
 - `seaborn`

-You can install the dependencies using pip 📥:

-pip install -r requirements.txt

  📊**Input Data Format**
 The script expects the input dataset to be in a CSV format with the following structure: